-The sound of a bull elk bugling during mating season is one of the most plaintive and captivating things that you can hear in the mountains.
+The sound of a bull elk bugling during mating season is one of the most plaintive and captivating things that you can hear in the mountains, and it happens every fall in Estes Park.
 It begins with a few growly bars, increases a few registers to a high pitch scream and then ends with a series of grunts.
 Sounding a little something like (bear with me): aaaaaaaaaa-eeeeEEEEEE-oheeuhoHEEEUH!
 Got that?

 The elk rut is a wild time of year—both for the elk and for us human onlookers.
 From a safe vantage point, say the edge of Moraine Park or another mountain meadow, you can watch the bulls (males) attracting, herding, and fighting for their harems.
 He uses that high-pitch bugle to attract cows (females) and his rack and boldness to fight for their honor.
 The bigger and more mature bulls have the best chances of mating.
 The drama doesn’t only unfold in the mountains: It is not uncommon to see a harem of 30 cows with one or two bull elk sprawled across the lawns of the golf courses in town.